protontypes/open-sustainable-technology/README.md

 ### Agriculture and Nutrition

 - [Farmbot](https://github.com/FarmBot/Farmbot-Web-App) - Humanity's open-source CNC farming machine.
-- [MudPi](https://github.com/mudpi/mudpi-core) - A scalable smart garden system that allows you to maintain controls, monitor conditions, and sustainably manage resources of your garden.
 - [OBIA4RTM](https://github.com/lukasValentin/OBIA4RTM) - Aims for plant parameter retrieval - relevant in smart farming applications - by using radiative transfer models and object-based image analysis that directly addresses actual user needs and policy demands in a highly efficient, flexible and scalable way.
-- [Crop-Classification](https://github.com/bhavesh907/Crop-Classification) - Provides codes for crop classification using multi temporal satellite images.
 - [DSSAT Cropping System Model](https://github.com/DSSAT/dssat-csm-os) - Has been used for many applications ranging from on-farm and precision management to regional assessments of the impact of climate variability and climate change.
 - [MAgPIE](https://github.com/magpiemodel/magpie) - Model of Agricultural Production and its Impact on the Environment.
 - [OBI](https://github.com/AgroCares/Open-Bodem-Index-Calculator) - The Open-Bodem-Index-Calculator is a tool that evaluates the soil of agricultural fields based on four main criteria: chemical, physical, biological and management.